 Untreated gum disease can lead to tooth loss or other health issues.
 Although standard practices like brushing help in dental care, it is essential to have your gums checked here at Columbia Smiles regularly to ensure that gum disease is not developing.
 There are various symptoms and risk factors to look out for when dealing with gum disease.
+To learn more about periodontal treatment in MD, call us today at 410.690.4855.

 Symptoms and Risk Factors of Gingivitis